-This policy goes into effect on January 1, 2020.
+Effective January 1, 2020.

 To maintain satisfactory academic progress and qualify for Title IV federal financial aid and veteran's educational benefits, a student must (1) satisfy the academic requirements of the university and specific program requirements, and (2) make satisfactory academic progress, as required by federal law.
 Satisfactory Academic Progress (SAP) is measured using qualitative and quantitative standards, including periods during which federal financial aid and veteran's educational benefits was not received.
 Qualitative progress is measured by cumulative grade point average.
 Quantitative progress is measured by completion rate and maximum time frame.